Emmerson-Miranda/camel/camel3-cdi/cdi-k8s-pocs/readme.md

 Find out more https://kubernetes.io/docs/tasks/administer-cluster/access-cluster-api/

-## Examples
+## Examples list

-The implementation of this POC -don't pretend to show best practices- run the Camel Routes few seconds after Camel starts to:
+The implementation of this POC -don't pretend to establish best practices- show how to:

 * List pods (KubernetesListJob class)
 * List jobs (KubernetesListJob class)